allpro/form-manager/README.md

 ## How Is FormManager Different?

-**No helper I've found matches FM's data handling capabilities.**
+**No form helper I've found matches FM's data handling capabilities.**
 Many helpers focus on backend communications, with no built-in validation.
-For me, validation and error message handling is vital for forms, whereas communications is NOT something I need a form-helper to do.
+For me, validation and error message handling is vital for forms, whereas communications is _not_ something I need a form-helper to do.

+Most form helpers don't provide value-formatting or data-conversion capabilities, so you must write this yourself, often repetitively.
+**FM integrates all data manipulation features so they become simple options.**

-Most form helpers requires special mark-up, which adds significant complexity and limits the use of custom controls.
+Most form helpers requires special mark-up, which adds complexity.
-It also means that _dumb_ presentation components must contain form logic.
-This is against my preference for **total separation of concerns**.

-Most helpers don't provide any formatting or data-conversion capabilities.
-This means you must write your own code, often repetitively.
-FM is a TOTAL data handler, so all such features are integrated and easy to use.
+This means 'presentation components' contain form logic, which means they are not as 'dumb' as they should be.
+**FM provides a total separation of concerns, making components simpler.**

-When using FormManager, **ALL data handling and logic is in one place**, and this configuration is **completely separate from the mark-up**.
+**FormManager centralizes all data handling and logic, separated from any form mark-up**.
-If you have a complex form configuration, it's can even go its own file, like `formConfig.js`.
+If you have a large form configuration, it's can even go its own file, like `formConfig.js`.

 If you already use other helpers, like a validation system, it can be easily integrate with FM events and configuration.
-**Every feature in FM is designed to be easily extended or overridden.**
+**Every feature in FM is easily extended or overridden.**

 I created FM when using Material UI components in a large React app.
 However, **FM is not reliant on React or any other library**.